-State OPEB Life Insurance Asset Allocation Targets and Expected Returns As of December 31, 2021
+Local OPEB Life Insurance Asset Allocation Targets and Expected Returns As of December 31, 2022

+Long-Term

+Expected

-Expected Geometric
+Geometric

 Target Real Rate of

 Asset Class Index Allocation Return %

-U.S. Intermediate Credit Bonds Bloomberg U.S. Interm Credit 45% 1.68%
+U.S. Intermediate Credit Bonds Bloomberg U.S. Interm 50% 2.45%

-U.S. Long Credit Bonds Bloomberg U.S. Long Credit 5 1.82
+Credit

-U.S. Mortgages Blookberg U.S. MBS 50 1.94
+U.S. Mortgages Blookberg U.S. MBS 50 2.83

 Inflation 2.30

 Long-Term Expected Rate of Return 4.25

 The long-term expected rate of return remained unchanged from the prior year at 4.25%.
 The long-term expected rate of return is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.
-The expected inflation rate increased from 2.20% as of December 31, 2020 to 2.30% as of December 31, 2021.
+The expected inflation rate remained unchanged from the prior year at 2.30%.

-Note 6 - Post-Employment Benefits Other Than Pension Benefits (Continued)
+Note 6 - Post-Employment Benefits Other Than Pension Benefits - Cost-Sharing Plan (Continued)

 Single Discount Rate.
-A single discount rate of 2.17% was used to measure the total OPEB liability for the current year, as opposed to a discount rate of 2.25% for the prior year.
-The significant change in the discount rate was primarily caused by the decrease in the municipal bond rate from 2.12% as of December 31, 2020 to 2.06% as of December 31, 2021.
+A single discount rate of 3.76% was used to measure the total OPEB liability for the current year, as opposed to a discount rate of 2.17% for the prior year.
+The significant change in the discount rate was primarily caused by the increase in the municipal bond rate from 2.06% as of December 31, 2021 to 3.72% as of December 31, 2022.
 The Plan's fiduciary net position was projected to be insufficient to make all projected future benefit payments of current active and inactive members.
-Therefore, the discount rate for calculating the total OPEB liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payment to the extent that the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through December 31, 2036.
+Therefore, the discount rate for calculating the Total OPEB Liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payment to the extent that the plan's fiduciary net position is projected to be available to make projected future benefit payments of current plan members through December 31, 2036.